saeedsamimi995/New-Clustering-of-Breast-Cancer-Subtypes-Using-Gene-Expression-Data-and-the-BIGCLAM-Method/docs/METHODOLOGY.md

 **Results**: See `results/sensitivity/variance_threshold_sensitivity.png` and recommendation files for detailed analysis.

 **Future Improvement Note**:
-A reviewer concern about scaling variance to mean (coefficient of variation) is valid.
-The current implementation uses absolute variance.
-Future iterations could consider:
+An alternative approach to variance filtering is to use coefficient of variation (CV = std/mean), which normalizes variance by mean expression.
+The current implementation supports both approaches:

 ```python
 # Coefficient of Variation (CV) approach